heernaik014/Bioinformatics-Sequence-Analysis-Portfolio-/README.md

 # Bioinformatics Sequence Analysis Portfolio

-A curated collection of 13 bioinformatics practicals focused on sequence retrieval, alignment, and gene prediction.
+A curated collection of 14 bioinformatics Analyses focused on sequence retrieval, alignment, and gene prediction.

 This repository documents my independent hands-on work with core bioinformatics tools and databases.
 While these topics were introduced as part of our curriculum, all practicals, including graphical representations and detailed analysis, were re-performed independently as part of self-directed learning to deepen my technical proficiency in bioinformatics.